HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 }

 ```
-### How to configure multiple environments in DXClient
+### Configuring multiple environments in DXClient

 A folder named `store` is created in your working directory.
-This is the default location for configuration, logger and output files.
-If you require to create a new configuration set a new volume directory, set the `VOLUME_DIR` to the desired directory name and run your task.For example:
+This is the default location for configuration, logger, and output files.
+If you require to create a new configuration set a new volume directory, set the `VOLUME_DIR` to the desired directory name and run your task.
+For example:

     === "Linux and Apple macOS"
         ```bash